-The Greater Richmond Bar Foundation serves the public and legal profession by supporting, facilitating and promoting the delivery of pro bono legal services through its signature Pro Bono Clearinghouse for nonprofits, through the groundbreaking JusticeServer project, through its workplace initiative the Pro Bono Promise, and by involvement in law-related educational and service projects that encourage public understanding of, participation in and access to our justice system.
+The Greater Richmond Bar Foundation serves the public and legal profession by supporting, facilitating, and promoting the delivery of pro bono legal services through its signature Pro Bono Clearinghouse for nonprofits, the groundbreaking JusticeServer Project, the Eviction Diversion Project in the City of Richmond, our workplace initiative, the Pro Bono Promise, a partnership with Legal Aid Justice Center with the Triage Project, and by involvement in law-related educational projects that encourage public understanding of, participation in, and access to our Justice system.

 Board of Directors

 Melanie A. Friend, Esq., President

 Melanie Friend is a Partner at CowanGates whose practice focuses on divorce, child custody and visitation, spousal support, child support, adoption, and prenuptial agreements.
 She is qualified as a guardian ad litem for children.
 Melanie is also trained to represent parties in the collaborative divorce process.
 Melanie is Past President of the Metropolitan Richmond Women’s Bar Association, serves on the board of the Richmond Bar Association, and a member of the Lewis F. Powell, Jr. American Inn of Court, the Richmond Bar Association, the Chesterfield County Bar Association, the Metro Richmond Family Law Bar Association, and the Family Law Section of the Virginia State Bar.